Using Impala through a Proxy for High Availability

 In Impala 2.12 and higher, when you enable a proxy server in a Kerberized cluster, users have an option to connect to Impala daemons directly from impala-shell using the -b / --kerberos_host_fqdn impala-shell flag.
 This option can be used for testing or troubleshooting purposes, but not recommended for live production environments as it defeats the purpose of a load balancer/proxy.

 impala-shell --impalad=impalad-1.mydomain.com:21000 --kerberos --kerberos_host_fqdn=loadbalancer-1.mydomain.com

 See impala-shell Configuration Options for information about the option.

-To clarify that the load-balancing proxy server is legitimate, perform these extra Kerberos setup steps:
+To validate the load-balancing proxy server, perform these extra Kerberos setup steps:

 - This section assumes you are starting with a Kerberos-enabled cluster.
 See Enabling Kerberos Authentication for Impala for instructions for setting up Impala with Kerberos.
 See Enabling Kerberos Authentication for CDH for general steps to set up Kerberos.